remedies for noncompliance or enforcement actions, suspension, termination, withholding of support, compliance

 -

-- The termination decision will be reported to the OMB-designated integrity and performance system accessible through SAM (currently FAPIIS);
+The termination decision will be reported to the OMB-designated integrity and performance system accessible through SAM.gov.

-- Awarding agencies that consider making a Federal award to the non-Federal entity during that five year period must consider that information in judging whether the non-Federal entity is qualified to receive the Federal award, when the Federal share of the Federal award is expected to exceed the simplified acquisition threshold over the period of performance;
+If NIH considers making a Federal award to the recipient during that five year period, NIH and other Federal agencies must consider this information in judging whether the recipient is qualified to receive the NIH award, when the NIH share of the award is expected to exceed the simplified acquisition threshold over the period of performance;

-- Federal awarding agencies will consider the non-Federal entity comments when determining whether the non-Federal entity is qualified for a future Federal award.
+NIH may consider the recipient's comments when determining whether the recipient is qualified for a future NIH award.

-- Upon termination of an award, NIH must provide the information required under FFATA to the Federal web site established to fulfill the requirements of FFATA and update or notify any other relevant government-wide systems or entities of any indications of poor performance as required by 41 U.S.C.
-417b and 31 U.S.C.
+Upon termination of an award, NIH will provide the information required by FFATA to USAspending.gov.
+In addition, NIH will update or notify any other relevant government-wide systems or entities of any indications of poor performance as required by 41 U.S.C.
+2313 and 31 U.S.C.
 3321.
-See also the requirements for Suspension and Debarment at 2 CFR Part 180.

-NIH generally will suspend (rather than immediately terminate) a grant and allow the recipient an opportunity to take appropriate corrective action before NIH makes a termination decision.
+When the recipient fails to comply with the terms and conditions of the award, NIH generally will suspend (rather than immediately terminate) a grant and allow the recipient an opportunity to take appropriate corrective action before NIH makes a termination decision.
 However, NIH may decide to terminate the grant if the recipient does not take appropriate corrective action during the period of suspension.
 NIH may immediately terminate a grant when necessary, such as to protect the public health and welfare from the effects of a serious deficiency.
-Termination may be appealed under NIH and HHS grant appeals procedures (see Administrative Requirements-Grant Appeals Procedures).
+Termination due to the recipient's failure to carry out its approved project in accordance with the applicable law and the terms and conditions may be appealed under NIH and HHS grant appeals procedures (see Administrative Requirements—Grant Appeals Procedures).

 See Cost Considerations—Allowability of Costs/Activities—Selected Items of Cost for the allowability of termination costs.
 Allowability of these costs does not vary whether a grant is terminated by NIH, terminated at the request of the recipient, or terminated by mutual agreement.